reski-rukmantiyo/tmux-orchestrator/README.md

 - Detects "Claude usage limit reached" messages
 - Automatically calculates reset time with 1-minute buffer
 - Schedules continuation for all sessions when limit resets
-- Sends "continue" + Enter to all Claude windows
+- Sends "--continue" + Enter to all Claude windows

 **How it works:**
 1. Detects messages like "Your limit will reset at 2pm"
 2. Calculates wait time until reset + 1 minute buffer
 3. Schedules automatic continuation using system scheduler
-4. When time arrives, sends "continue" to all Claude sessions
+4. When time arrives, sends "--continue" to all Claude sessions

 **Perfect for:**
 - 24/7 autonomous agent operations